HubRise/website/content/apps/shopify/en/configuration.md

 ![Shopify Bridge configuration page, Catalog section](./images/015-shopify-configuration-catalog.png)

-The **Catalog** section lets you customise how you send the HubRise catalog to Shopify.

-If you have variants in your catalog, select which catalog variant you want to push to Shopify from the **Variant** drop-down menu.
-The menu will be hidden if you have no variants.
+### Catalog Variant to Push

+Catalog variants give you the flexibility to disable specific items or adjust prices for your Shopify website.

+If your catalog includes variants, you have the option to select which one to use.
+When **(none)** is selected, the default items along with their standard prices are used.
+If your catalog has no variants, the menu will be hidden and a message will be displayed.

+### Automatic Catalog Push

 If you want to automatically update your Shopify products every time your HubRise catalog is updated, tick the **Enable automatic catalog push** checkbox.

+### Synced Data with Shopify

 By default, when you push a catalog into Shopify, Shopify Bridge creates new products in Shopify but does not update existing products.
 To update prices of existing products, tick the **Update prices of existing products** checkbox.